 Recommended Ages: 9-11

-Up to 3 players can be tracked and score.
+Up to 3 players can score and be tracked.
 So, kids of varying age levels can play.
 There are over 600 state and national geography questions.
 Your kids won’t tire of this app in 3 days.

 The creators of the app have added lots of fun incentives to the game.
 There are trophies and newspaper recognition throughout the game.
 What I love most is your car can be upgraded and personalized as you earn points in the game.